mvirgo/MLND-Capstone/README.md

 * Additionally, compare the speed of the original CV-based lane line model vs. the neural network
 * Assess the performance of the neural network on additional videos (such as Challenge videos in the Udacity Advanced Lane Lines project)
 * Complete final project write-up

+#### Minor potential improvements
+* The function `natural_key` is currently contained in both `load_road_images.py` and `make_labels.py`.
+This should be consolidated down (probably in a separate file; may also consolidate other helper functions within there).
+* The `make_labels.py` file is currently a little inefficient from a memory perspective, as it pulls from one list into another.
+I should combine some of the functions to skip the middle list and avoid using extra memory.